RBB Economics, Brussels and London

 In view of the Commission’s ongoing review of vertical block exemption regulations, and a number of recent antitrust cases focused on digital markets, this analysis considers the new risks companies face in ensuring competition law compliance in the modern economy.

-Helen Gornall, De Brauw Blackstone Westbroek, Amsterdam, Brussels
+Helen Gornall, De Brauw Blackstone Westbroek, Amsterdam and Brussels

 16.10: Chairs’ closing remarks